Home » Drilling Calculations » ECD In Drilling | What is, How To Calculate & Control

 ECD / Equivalent Circulating Density is an important parameter to monitor in the drilling process of a well, especially in horizontal & HPHT wells.
-In this article, our objective is as following: ECD Definition, the calculations & formula of theoretical ECD in Drilling & to explain the parameters that influence ECD. you can also download the ECD calculation spreadsheet at the end of the article.
+In this article, our objective is as follows: ECD Definition, the calculations & formula of theoretical ECD in Drilling & to explain the parameters that influence ECD.
+You can also download the ECD calculation spreadsheet at the end of the article.

-• Most importantly it is to reduce the risk of fracturing/losses to the formation.
-In some cases this has lead to the loss of weeks of operational time and the loss of substantial volumes of mud (upto 10,000 bbls).
-Mud Losses can also lead to well control problems.
+• Most importantly, it reduces the risk of fracturing/losses to the formation.
+In some cases, this has led to the loss of weeks of operational time and substantial volumes of mud (up to 10,000 bbls).
+Mud Loss can also lead to well-control problems.

-• To prevent well ballooning/supercharging of the formation and thus elimination of the loss/gain scenario.
+• To prevent well ballooning/supercharging of the formation and thus eliminate the loss/gain scenario.

 • Minimization of hole instability due to pressure fluctuations.